Types of sport aircraft and activities

 A pure glider does not have an engine.
 It needs an external means to launch it such as a tow aircraft.

 A powered glider has an engine for take-off.
-After launch, the majority of powered gliders are able to retract their engine and/or propeller once airborne.
+After launch, most powered gliders can retract their engine, propeller, or both once airborne.

 Power assisted gliders have small engines which are not powerful enough for take-off.
 Instead, they work in-flight as a sustainer engine when needed.
 This helps the glider to stay airborne and avoid having to land off-airport when gliding conditions deteriorate.